 We have two main areas to our minds.
-A conscious and a subconscious mind.
-While we often think we run the show, make all the right decisions and take action, the reality is, the subconscious mind is the part that runs our lives.
-Furthermore, even though it is hidden and beneath the surface, it has immense power in your life.
-It has many functions and works tirelessly behind the scenes.
-Moreover, it has been said that the subconscious mind is a million times more powerful.
-Moreover, it is the storehouse of memory, home of your habits, past experiences and unresolved emotions.
+A conscious and subconscious mind.
+While we often think we run the show, make all the right decisions and take action, the reality is, your subconscious mind is the part that runs your life.
+Furthermore, even though it is hidden and beneath the surface, it has immense power.
+Your subconscious mind has many functions and works tirelessly behind the scenes.
+Moreover, it is the storehouse of memory, home of your habits, experiences and unresolved emotions.

-Being the source of memory it remembers everything you have ever experienced.
-Specifically, it is the area where all learning, behaviour and change takes place first.
-The key, therefore, is to make it your friend and learn how to program it with clear instructions so that you stay on track and achieve your goals.
+Being the source of memory, your subconscious mind remembers everything you have ever done.
+Specifically, it is the area where all learning, behaviour and change takes place.
+The key, therefore, is to make your subconscious your friend and program it with clear instructions in order to stay on track and achieve your goals.
 Failing to do this certainly means you will be pulled off course.
-Undeniably, you will not fulfil your potential and may inadvertently sabotage your success.
+Undeniably, you may inadvertently sabotage your success and fail to reach your potential.
 Let’s see exactly how to program this powerful part of the mind.

 The primary function of your subconscious mind is to protect you

 First, it is important to understand that the primary function of your subconscious mind is to protect you and keep you safe.
-This means anytime you think about changing, it signals danger to your brain which releases warning chemicals.
-We often interpret these as doubt or fear and fail to move through them.
-Second, as it is the storehouse of memory, it often runs from old redundant memories that no longer serve you.
+This means, anytime you think about change, or doing something new, it signals danger to your brain.
+As a result, warning chemicals are released.
+We often interpret these as doubt or fear and, subsequently, let them keep us stuck.
+Second, as it is the storehouse of memory, it often runs old redundant memories that may not serve your future goals.

 Your subconscious mind is the storehouse of your memories

 All your memories are stored in your subconscious mind, your body.
-Your subconscious mind never sleeps and remembers everything you have ever experienced.
-All the pictures, thoughts, sounds, and words that it picks up on from your experiences, way back from when you were born.
 Furthermore, it stores the meanings you attach to your experiences, your reactions and emotional responses.
 Importantly, many of the beliefs you have today are from experiences years ago which have no relevance to what you want to achieve today.
-Moreover, many of them you are unaware of.
-Assumptions you have taken on, believing them to be true whether or not they really are.
+Even more concerning, is that you are unaware of many of them.

-For example, when you were young you may have been told money is hard to make.
-As your subconscious mind is always listening in, it may have taken on this belief.
+For example, when you were young, you may have been told money is hard to make.
+As your subconscious mind is always listening, it may have stored this belief.
 More importantly, if you struggle with earning money as an adult, it is likely this belief is still influencing your life.
 Years later, your powerful subconscious mind is still filtering your experiences through the lens of this belief.
-A scary thought.